Sorry Not Sorry (Demi Lovato song): Critical reception

 Forbes contributor Hugh McIntyre described "Sorry Not Sorry" as "an unapologetic, braggadocious look in the mirror, with Lovato taking the opportunity to praise herself, and rightfully so," and further opined that "Lovato really packs a punch with her powerful vocals, which have been setting her apart from other female pop stars for years now."
 Elias Leight of Rolling Stone described the song as a "gleeful revenge on a callous ex" with "heavy rhythmic effects."
 Christopher Rosa of Glamour felt the song "takes self-empowerment to new heights."
 Lars Brandle of Billboard wrote it was "bound to be embraced as a girl-power anthem."
 On a less positive note, Mike Wass from Idolator stated that its theme was something that had "been done several dozen times before," as the concept is a "fairly tired tale of turning the tables on an ex/hater," and felt the chorus "offers more of the same."

 Recognition

 "Sorry Not Sorry" was included on several year-end lists.
 The website Thrillist ranked the song at number eight.
 Stereogum's Chris DeVille considered it the 18th pop song of the year, writing that "even the firmest gospel-pop foundation will not stop Demi Lovato from blowing your house down every time."
 Elle Magazines Nerisha Penrose included the track on her list at number 9 and described it as "an infectious, hater-shunning summer anthem will surely shut down all the naysayers."
 PopMatters ranked the song at number forty one.
+Billboard and American Songwriter ranked the song number four and number one, respectively, on their lists of the 10 greatest Demi Lovato songs.
+In 2024, Los 40 included "Sorry Not Sorry" on its list of songs that defined Lovato's career.